Strategic Planning: Options Appraisal

 About Options Appraisal

 This a method used to make evidence-based decisions.
-It can help you consider both what practices are generally effective; and which models or "options" are suitable for specific geographic, demographic, and resource needs.
+It can help you consider what practices are generally effective.
+It can also help with what models or "options" might be best for different places, people and resource needs.

-An options appraisal involves evaluating different ideas or models to improve joint working and support.
+An options appraisal involves evaluating different ideas or ways to make joint working and support better.

 By appraising various options in this way you can: